GabrieleRusso11/exproblab_assignment_2/README.md

 - `now_property`: the name of the property that updates the robot timestamp

+- `coord_x_property`: the name of the property that set and get the x coordinate of the location

+- `coord_y_property`: the name of the property that set and get the y coordinate of the location

 - `robot_name`: the name of the robot

-- `waiting_time`: the time used for the busy wainting in the wait state

-- `planning_time`: the time used to simulate the planning computational time

-- `moving_time`: the time used to simulate the robot motion

 - `battery_time`: the time used to define the charging and discharging time of the battery